LesFruitsDefendus/saskatoon-ng/saskatoon/fixtures/README.md

 Using fixtures is a quick way to load hard-coded data to Django models (see more in [Django docs](https://docs.djangoproject.com/en/dev/howto/initial-data/)).
 Saskatoon provides a set of fixtures as sample data for development and testing.

-_NOTE: A Redis server must be run in the background while loading fixtures._

 ## Initialise the database with all fixtures